 The good news is that if you continue with consuming a higher level of protein and participate in strength training, you can prevent muscle loss and keep your metabolism running at a higher rate, suggests one study in the Journal of Nutrition.

 A review of 25 studies (see Current Opinion in Clinical Nutrition & Metabolic Care) showed that whey protein increases muscle protein synthesis, which is the process by which the body rebuilds muscle tissue.

-Takeaway: Increasing your protein intake with protein shakes while you follow a weight loss diet can help your metabolism running at a higher rate and prevent the loss of muscle mass, especially if you combine your diet with a strength training program.
+Takeaway: Increasing your protein intake with protein shakes while you follow a weight-loss diet can help your metabolism run at a higher rate and prevent the loss of muscle mass, especially if you combine your diet with a strength-training program.

 What Is the Best Kind of Protein to Use?

 As per one study in Nutrition & Metabolism, the body absorbs whey protein faster than casein, so whey helps you fill up faster.

 Also, researchers don’t all agree on which type of protein is best for weight loss and muscle maintenance.

 In one study in the Journal of Nutrition, whey protein was shown to increase weight loss by about 5 pounds more than soy protein.